cran-task-views/NumericalMathematics/NumericalMathematics.md

 -   `r pkg("pracma")` contains functions for computing numerical derivatives, including Richardson extrapolation or complex step. `fderiv()` computes numerical derivatives of higher orders.
-    `r pkg("pracma")` has several routines for numerical
+    `r pkg("pracma")` also has several routines for numerical
     integration: adaptive Lobatto quadrature, Romberg integration,
     Newton-Cotes formulas, Clenshaw-Curtis quadrature rules.
-    `integral2()` integrates functions in two dimensions, also for domains characterized by polar coordinates or with variable interval limits.
+    `integral2()` integrates functions in two dimensions, also for polar coordinates or domains with variable interval limits.
+-   `r pkg("cubature", priority = "core")`is a package for adaptive
+    multivariate integration over hypercubes in n-dimensional space, based on the C-library 'cubature', resp. for deterministic and Monte-Carlo integration based on library 'Cuba'.
+Function 'cubintegrate()' wraps all the integration methods provided.
 -   Package `r pkg("gaussquad")` contains a collection of functions to perform Gaussian quadrature, among them Chebyshev, Hermite, Laguerre, and Legendre quadrature rules, explicitly